statlink/CompositionalData/CompositionalData.md

 topic: Compositional Data Analysis
 maintainer: Michail Tsagris
 email: mtsagris@uoc.gr
-version: 2023-09-24
+version: 2023-09-26
 source: https://github.com/cran-task-views/CompositionalData/
 ---

 [Wikipedia](http://en.wikipedia.org/wiki/CompositionalData) says:

-*In statistics, compositional data are quantitative descriptions of the parts of some whole, conveying relative information.
-Mathematically, compositional data is represented by points on a simplex.
-Measurements involving probabilities, proportions, percentages, and ppm can all be thought of as compositional data.*

-#A supplementary view is that graphical models are based on exploiting
-#conditional independencies for constructing complex stochastic models
-#with a modular structure.
-That is, a complex stochastic model is built
-#up by simpler building blocks.
+*Compositional data are positive multivariate data where the sum of the values of each vector sums to the same constant, typically taken to be unity for convenience purposes.*

 This task view is a collection of packages intended to supply R code to deal with Compositional data analysis.
 The packages can be roughly structured into the following topics (although several of them have functionalities which go across these categories):

 ### General purpose packages

--   `r pkg("Compositional")`: Regression, classification, contour plots, hypothesis testing and fitting of distributions for compositional data are some of the functions included.
+-   `r pkg("Compositional")`: The package performs regression, classification, contour plots, hypothesis testing and fitting of distributions with or without transformations.
 The packages further includes functions for percentages (or proportions).

 -   `r pkg("compositions")`: Provides functions for the consistent analysis of compositional data (e.g. portions of substances) and positive numbers (e.g. concentrations).